garybgenett/gary-os/README.md

   * Becoming a complete desktop environment

 GaryOS will continue to be a [Kernel] and [Builder] above all else.

-### Limitations ################################################################
-[Limitations]: #limitations

-Humans are not perfect, and rarely is anything we create.
-While there is great pride in GaryOS, and the care and attention to detail which goes with it, this section is to be clear about its shortcomings.
-The author wishes to avoid the appearance of ignorance or negligence by being thoughtfully forthcoming.

-General notes:

-  * Lack of progress reporting while booting feels very unpolished
-  * Portage configuration is tuned more for the author than a general audience

-Considerations for the build system:

-  * Argument processing is very rudimentary, almost archaic, and non-unique environment variables are used heavily for configuration
-  * It is essentially just shell scripting, and all that comes with that

-General coding style and syntax:

-  * The coding style is organic, and not based on any standard guidelines
-  * Most of the code is self-explanatory, but there are very few comments
-  * Arbitrarily wide number of columns is not POSIX, and requires big monitors
-  * Heavy use of tabs, for non-leading space and also mixed with standard spaces (a "tab stop" of "8" is required for readability)

-Supportability:

-  * This is a mostly personal project which the author aspires to update at least once a year, but there is not a copious amount of free time with which to support and enhance this project
-  * The history for the components of this project reside in several different personal repositories which are merged together into the public GaryOS Git repository (this process is performed by the "[gentoo/_release]" script), meaning that even minor disruptions or inclusion of new items will result in a public repository that can not use the "fast-forward" feature of Git and will require re-cloning

 ### History ####################################################################
 [History]: #history